 How can your readers contact you?
 Or buy your books?
 Or where can they sign up for a newsletter?

-Through my website, and all my books are available via Amazon, Barnes & Noble and other online book sites, in both paperback and eBook formats.
+Through my website, all my books are available via Amazon, Barnes & Noble, and other online book sites, in both paperback and eBook formats.